12 September 2020

 Explore historic landscape dominated by the world-famous stone circle of Stonehenge.
 Take on the challenge surrounded by people who are trekking for loved ones, and raise money so together we can find a cure.

-What do you get when you take on a Trek26 challenge?
+What's included when you take on a Trek26?

-- Medal and glass of bubbly after crossing the finish line!
+- A medal and glass of bubbly on finishing the route!

 Our marathon route starts to the north of Salisbury, and we walk past the magnificent 13th-century cathedral, home of the tallest spire in the UK.
 We continue over water meadows, high ridges and quiet woodland, our paths following medieval trading routes much of the time.